sleyn/ijump/README.md

 Parser will find non-overlapping hits with empirical E-value threshold 1E-30.

+**NOTE:** It was observed that if the contig FASTA header (the line starting with ">") is long then ISFinder BLAST does not produce "Query=" string with the contig name.
+This line is critical for `isfinder_parse.py` work.
+If the script reports empty table please change header by using sorter contig names or removing auxiliary information.

 #### Reference Fasta

 Regular Fasta file with one Fasta-record per contig: